 7. Build Your Pipeline of Sales

 Congratulations on your first sale!
 Once you’ve finished off the champagne, it’s time to consider whether or not you want to make a career out of this.
 Some people are happy to make one sale to establish a neat little nest egg.
 Others love the process and can’t wait to get back out there.

 Build a pipeline for deals.
 Yes, almost anyone can get one deal and flip it.
 But to make real money you have to build a real business, which means a consistent and steady flow of deals coming to you.Click To Tweet

 Brandon Turner started in real estate at the age of 21.
 Presently, he co-hosts the podcast and leads as the VP of Growth and Communications at BiggerPockets.
 Find out what’s new with Brandon on Twitter.

 If you want to keep at it, the good news is the hardest part is behind you.
 You’ve got your contacts in the industry, you’ve found your niche, you’ve got some experience under your belt, the foundation has been laid to build and expand on your business, so it’s time to set up a pipeline.
 This is the process through which you fund, buy, remodel, market and sell investment properties, one after the other.

 It gets easier from here since you’ve already gotten your feet wet, you don’t need to reinvent the wheel, and you’ve already built trust with your investors, your partners and your clients.
 It’s a lot easier to get your dentist to invest when he’s still sitting on the money he made from the last deal, and it’s a lot easier to sell a home when your first client is raving to all their friends about the new house.

 We hope you found all the information you were after.
 Tell us if you have any questions you would have liked to have seen answered here.
-Sound off in the comments, and good luck on your investment!
+Sound off in the comments, and good luck on your next investment property!